isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-for-a-dita-map.md

+---
+title: Generate output for a DITA map from the map console
+description: Learn how to Generate output for a DITA map from the map console
+---

 # Generate output for a DITA map from the map console {#id1825FG00UHT}

 Perform the following steps to generate output for a DITA map: